 Our Wharf Street bookshop is a real treasure trove, with the largest selection of books about local and city wide history available anywhere in Leeds.
 If you’re a student, amateur historian, researcher, exploring your family tree, or just a lover of all things ‘Leeds’ then you’re sure to find something for your bookshelf!

-The Shop is open Monday to Friday, from 10 until 1:30, and is managed and staffed entirely on a voluntary basis by our members.
-We don’t currently accept cards, so please be sure to bring some cash with you!
+The shop is open Monday to Friday, from 10 until 1:30, and is managed and staffed entirely on a voluntary basis by our members.

 Why not pop along and see what you might find?
 Haven’t got time to visit?
 We have a small selection of our own publications available to purchase here.
 (Postage and packaging will be added via Paypal, unfortunately we are unable to deliver outside of the UK).